Metropolitan Branch Trail: Montgomery County

-Sections built as part of larger projects include a 100-foot section of a trail south of Ripley Street that was part of the 2012 Solaire building construction, a section from Colesville Road to Ripley Street in Silver Spring that opened in January and February of 2013 as part of the Silver Spring Transit Center, and a 0.05-mile section of the trail alongside the Progress Place development that was completed in late 2016, but will not be opened to the public until the county finishes its trail construction work.
+Sections built as part of larger projects include a 100-foot section of a trail south of Ripley Street that was part of Solaire's 1150 Ripley building in 2012, a section from Colesville Road to Ripley Street in Silver Spring that opened in January and February 2013 as part of the Silver Spring Transit Center, and a 0.05-mile section of the trail alongside the Progress Place development that was completed in late 2016, but will not be opened to the public until the county finishes its trail construction work.
 The first piece built by Montgomery County not as part of some other project was a two-block section along Fenton and King Streets that was completed in June 2018.
-The remainder of the trail in Montgomery County is to be completed in 2023.